Greyhound Friends of NJ, Inc.

 ~ BARBARA WICKLUND ~

 Barbara Wicklund, founder of Greyhound Friends of New Jersey, passed away at age 81 following a long illness on August 22, 2012.
 An experienced breeder and exhibitor of champion Basset Hounds, Irish Wolfhounds and Petit Basset Griffon Vendeen dogs (PBGV), Barbara adopted her first Greyhound ex-racer in 1987 from Louise Coleman, founder of Greyhound Friends in Hopkinton, MA.
-Volunteering to help Louise, Barbara was responsible for introducing rescued greyhounds to the New Jersey, eastern Pennsylvania, Delaware and metropolitan New York areas.
+Volunteering to help Louise, Barbara was responsible for introducing retired greyhounds to the New Jersey, eastern Pennsylvania, Delaware and metropolitan New York areas.
 As she placed more and more greyhounds in the region, GFNJ was incorporated as a separate entity, and Barbara remained president of GFNJ until her retirement in 2006.

-In addition to greyhound rescue, Barbara helped introduce the PBGV breed to the United States in 1984.
+In addition to greyhound re-homing, Barbara helped introduce the PBGV breed to the United States in 1984.
 During her 40-year involvement with the American Kennel Club, she served as founding member and former secretary of the Petit Basset Griffon Vendeen Club of America, founding member and past president of the Irish Wolfhound Association of the Delaware Valley, past president of the Plainfield Kennel Club and member of the Somerset Hills Kennel Club.

 Barbara was also the founder and past president of the Tri-State Basset Hound Rescue League, founding member and former secretary of the Berkshire Valley Basset Hound Club and served as the AKC delegate from the Basset Hound Club of America beginning in 1978.
 She was a delegate from the Berkshire Valley Basset Hound Club to the N.J.
 Federation of Dog Clubs, Inc., serving as Federation president for three years.

 A journalist for 35 years, Barbara worked as a reporter for several daily newspapers in New Jersey and as editor/publisher/owner of a weekly newspaper in South Plainfield for 10 years along with her husband.
-She is survived by her husband, Al, who was her partner in life and in rescue.
+She is survived by her husband, Al, who was her partner in life and in animal adoption.

 A memorial tribute for Barbara was observed on September 23rd at the Greyhound Friends of New Jersey Annual Fall Picnic, Duke Island Park, Old York Road, Bridgewater, NJ.